unixorn/works-with-home-assistant/.github/ISSUE_TEMPLATE/new-device.md

 A clear and concise description of what the device is.
 Please include a link to a vendor for it (without referral codes).

+It is ok to add more than one device to the issue.

 ## Have you personally used the new entry with Home Assistant?